 The way his eyes lit up made her laugh.
 He really did look like a child on Christmas morning.
-“No fucking way!
+“Holy – no fucking way!
 Really?”
 He sat up against the headboard, and pulled his knees to his chest.
 “Ready to talk?”

 “I see you’re ready to listen.”
 She poked him, before leaning against his shoulder.
 “Hey, tell me something, and be honest; On a scale from Prince to Queen, how gay am I?”

 “Hey.”
 A curtain of pinkish blond halo’ed across her vision, and a friendly face greeted her in the world of the living.
 “Merry Christmas, baby.”

 She grinned, leaning up to kiss her favorite girl.
 “Merry Christmas, Chlo- ohhhh~~~”